2G-Labs/DSA/Algorithms/Search/LinearSearch/README.md

 # Linear Search
-Searches the data in an list in a linear fashion.
+Searches the data in the list in a linear fashion (Checks all the elements one by one).

 ## Pseudocode
 ```